olaishola05/reacthukform_validation/README.md

-# reacthukform_validation
-React Hook Form with Zod form Validation
+# Form validation using React Hook Form and Zod